 • Best for: Single-layer ranch and bungalow tear-offs

-The 10-yard can fits a tight driveway for small tear-offs while keeping shingle weight under legal tonnage limits.
+Our 10-yard can fits a tight driveway for small tear-offs, keeping shingle weight within legal tonnage for one haul.

 Matte-black 20-yard roofing roll-off dumpster with steel ribbed sides and swinging rear door, sitting directly on the concrete driveway of a two-story Sacramento home, asphalt shingle debris being loaded over the low wall, clean documentary lighting.